Rise Again (The Rankin Family song): Other versions

 The Rankin Family's rendition, with its lead vocal performed by Raylene Rankin, popularized the song across Canada.
 As well as the Rankins, the song was also frequently performed in concert by Rita MacNeil, and recorded for her 2001 album Mining the Soul; it was also recorded by Anne Murray for her television special Anne Murray in Nova Scotia, with guest vocal appearances by MacNeil, the Rankins and The Men of the Deeps.
 The song has also been recorded and performed by Irish singing group, Celtic Thunder.

 In popular culture

 Because of the song's uplifting spiritual themes, it has been frequently performed by church choirs in Canada.
 Because of Dubinsky's Jewish faith, it has also sometimes been performed by Jewish groups at commemorations of the Holocaust.

 During the COVID-19 pandemic in Canada, the song was covered by Voices Rock Medicine, an ad hoc choir of women health care providers who recorded their parts virtually due to the social distancing restrictions on public gatherings.
 Their version was included in the television special Stronger Together, Tous Ensemble.

+The song is considered an unofficial anthem of Cape Breton Island, and is the official school song of Cape Breton University.